by • May 25, 2023

 Taking cues from Netflix and other microservices adopters, Etsy implemented a two-layer API with meta-endpoints.
 Each of the meta-endpoints aggregated additional endpoints.
 At the risk of getting more technical, InfoQ notes that this strategy enabled “server-side composition of low-level, general-purpose resources into device- or view-specific resources,” which resulted in the following:

 Eventually, the engineering team achieved API concurrency by using cURL for parallel HTTP calls.
 In addition to this, they also created a custom Etsy libcurl patch and developed monitoring tools.
-These show a request’s call hierarchy as it moved across the network.
-Further, Etsy also created a variety of developer-friendly tools around the API to make things easier on developers and speed up the adoption of its two-layer API.
+These show a request’s call hierarchy as it moves across the network.
+Further, Etsy also created various developer-friendly tools around the API to make things easier for developers and speed up the adoption of its two-layer API.

 Etsy went live with the architectural style in 2016.
-After that, the enterprise benefits from a structure that supports continual innovation, concurrent processing, faster upgrades, and easy scaling stands as a successful microservices example.
+Since then, the enterprise has benefited from a structure that supports continual innovation, concurrent processing, faster upgrades, and easy scaling.
+It stands as a successful microservices example.

 Here’s a slide depicting Etsy’s multi-level tree from a presentation by Etsy software engineer Stefanie Schirmer:

 Reading the microservices examples above should help you understand the benefits, processes, and challenges of breaking a monolithic application to build a microservices architecture.
-However, one thing we didn’t address is the time and expense of developing custom APIs for connecting the individual microservices that comprise this architectural style.
-However, that’s where the DreamFactory iPaaS can help.
+However, one thing we haven’t addressed is the time and expense of developing custom APIs for connecting the individual microservices that comprise this architectural style.
+That’s where the DreamFactory iPaaS can help.